alexsanya/API-load-testing/README.md

 - ./master/start.sh

 ## Warning
-Worker-activity should be launched before worker-creator, otherwise it will not able to capture authentication token and making requests to API
+Worker-activity should be launched before worker-creator, otherwise it will unable to capture authentication token and making requests to API